dailydrip/fly/README.md

 ## Using a worker

-For now, you can just run workers directly:
+You can run workers directly:

 ```elixir
 Fly.run(:resize, input, %{size: "100x"})